 Cranberry Jalapeno Honey Baked Turkey

-- 8 ounce jar of Cranberry Jalapeno Jam, homemade or store bought
+- 8 ounces Cranberry Jalapeno Jam (1 jar) homemade or store bought

 - 2 cups brown sugar